Who We Are

 Heather Mink, Vice President, Barnes & Thornburg

-Tracey Selig, Treasurer, Blue & Co.
+Tracey Selig, Treasurer, The Amherst Group

 Kaitlin Weikart, Secretary, Bowen Health Clinic